 How to market a dating app in 2022: Everything you need to know

 Despite the continued demand, however, 90% of startups do unfortunately fail—including dating startups.
 Your dating app marketing strategy has to be air-tight, ensuring you show users what makes your dating app unique, fun, and applicable to their individual needs.
-In this guide, we explore how to market a dating app in 2020 and push toward your most ambitious targets – including where to start, managing your online presence, paid user acquisition and best practices.
+In this guide, we explore how to market a dating app in 2022 and push toward your most ambitious targets—including where to start, managing your online presence, paid user acquisition, and best practices.

 Dating app marketing strategy: Where to begin

-Users won’t waste time on a dating app without active users, so it’s critical that your audience is exposed to user-generated content the moment they open your app.
+Users won’t waste time on a dating app without other active users to interact with, so it’s critical that your audience is exposed to user-generated content the moment they open your app.
 This presents a predicament for developers looking to release a new app that hasn’t yet built up a loyal, active community, but there are ways you can optimize your app’s momentum prior to launch.

 Find your niche and define your message